-- Vitamin C (1/3 c. of parsley has more than one orange)
+- Vitamin C (1/3 c. of parsley has more vitamin C than one orange).

-- Calcium (1 cup parsley has the same amount of calcium as one cup of milk)
+- Calcium (1 cup of parsley has the same amount of calcium as one cup of milk).

-- Fiber (perfect for preventing constipation and improving intestinal functions)
+- Fiber (perfect for reducing the risk of constipation and improving intestinal functions).

-Increases urine production in the kidneys and is great for fighting kidney infections, treating or preventing kidney stones, and reducing fluid retention (edema).
+May help increase urine production in the kidneys and is great for fighting kidney infections, treating or reducing the risk of kidney stones, and reducing fluid retention (edema).
 To address these issues, prepare a tea or juice: